 - Frequency: 1-2 injections per week

-Use our TB-500 dosage calculator for weight-adjusted dosing.
+Use the TB-500 dosage calculator for weight-adjusted dosing.

 Expected Timeline:

 - Week 2-3: Reduced inflammation, improved mobility.
-Pain starts decreasing.
 Some users feel the difference within 10-14 days.

 - Week 4-6: Significant healing progress.
-Scar tissue begins softening.
+Scar tissue begins to soften.
 Range of motion improves noticeably.

 - Week 8-12: Near-complete recovery for most tendon injuries.
 Chronic injuries may need a second cycle.

-The loading phase with higher doses is important—it saturates tissue levels quickly and kickstarts the healing cascade.
-Don't skip it or start at maintenance doses.
+The loading phase matters.
+It saturates tissue levels quickly and kickstarts the healing cascade.
+Starting at maintenance doses extends the time to results by 2-3 weeks.

-- Large tendon tears (Achilles rupture, rotator cuff tear)
+- Large tendon tears (Achilles rupture, rotator cuff partial tear)

-User success rate: approximately 70-75% for chronic injuries.
-TB-500 works slower than BPC-157 for acute problems but outperforms it for systemic repair and scar tissue reduction.
+Reported success rate: approximately 70-75% for chronic injuries.
+TB-500 works slower than BPC-157 for acute problems but surpasses it for systemic repair and long-term tissue quality.
+See the full Wolverine peptide stack guide for combined protocols.

 Can GHK-Cu Accelerate Tendon Healing?

-- Stimulates type I collagen synthesis — type I collagen is the primary structural protein in tendons.
-GHK-Cu directly increases its production by fibroblasts
+Type I collagen is the primary structural protein in tendons.
+It determines tensile strength, flexibility, and resistance to re-injury.
+GHK-Cu increases its production directly.

-Research shows GHK-Cu stimulates collagen synthesis in fibroblast cultures in a dose-dependent manner, and broader gene data analysis confirms its regenerative and protective actions across multiple tissue types.
+Research shows GHK-Cu stimulates collagen synthesis in fibroblast cultures in a dose-dependent manner (Maquart et al., FEBS Lett, 1988).
+Broader gene expression analysis confirms its regenerative and protective actions across multiple tissue types, influencing approximately 4,000 genes toward repair and regeneration (Pickart et al., Biomedicines, 2018).

 GHK-Cu Dosage Protocol